 Nancy Kabete, Deputy Director of Security for the Kenya Wildlife Service, also spoke and emphasized the importance of collaboration between conservation organizations.
 She said that without community rangers, the Kenya Wildlife Service is not able to do the job the government has entrusted it to do.
 This is because only 8% of Kenya’s landmass is protected by National Parks with the rest of Kenya’s wildlife existing in a combination of rangelands, community ranches, and conservancies.
 The work of community rangers is therefore essential for the preservation of wildlife, something she said was a central feature of Kenya’s heritage.

 Big Life is proud to have sponsored these latest ambassadors for wildlife conservation in Kenya.
 It is thanks to the generous support of Big Life’s donors that these men and women can be trained to such a high standard and keep on protecting Kenya’s wildlife.
+We are grateful to USAID East Africa for sponsoring this training via the US Department of the Interior.

 Photo: Josh Clay